 Japan's Relationship with China

 YCAPS Director for Policy Research Dr. Stephen Nagy will deliver an introductory session on China-Japan relations.
-To provide background for current policies, Dr. Nagy will explain some of the defining moments in the relationship’s long history before we transition to Q&A.
+To provide background for current policies, Dr. Nagy will explain some of the defining moments in the relationship’s long history and discuss this within the context of former PM Shinzo Abe's death before we transition to Q&A.

 To join use this link to register with Zoom